 We note that Washington is one of the states easing penalties for possession of small amounts of substances.

 For the time being, possession and trade of LSD could result in severe fines and even prison sentences.

-MDMA is illegal in the State of Washington DC.
+No. MDMA (ecstasy) is illegal in the State of Washington DC.

 In addition, it is a Schedule I Controlled Substance in the US and is considered a dangerous drug.

 However, various studies have shown that MDMA could complement psychotherapy and help combat post-traumatic stress.
 The FDA is on the brink of approving MDMA for the treatment of PTSD.
 When this happens, we’ll likely see clinics and psychiatrists start to use this substance in their practice.

 MDMA is very unlikely to become legalized or decriminalized for the general public anytime soon.

 Is Ketamine Legal in Washington DC?

 Ketamine is illegal for recreational use throughout the US.